 b.
-Spalato [later Split, Yugoslavia], January 1, 1892
+Split, Croatia, January 1, 1892

 d.
 Boston, November 27, 1958

-Rodzinski favored a clean sound and his conductorial gestures reflected this by being straightforward, streamlined, and modern.
-This suited his choice of repertoire, and Rodzinski often championed new American music.
-During his brief tenure, 19 American compositions were given their world premieres, including works by Roy Harris, Walter Piston, William Grant Still, and Lukas Foss.
-Rodzinski also had a fondness for American popular music.
-He conducted the premiere of the Violin Concerto by Vladimir Dukelsky (aka Vernon Duke) and commissioned and premiered Jerome Kern’s Scenario for Orchestra on Themes from "Show Boat."
+Rodzińskifavored a clean sound, and his podium gestures were straightforward, streamlined, and modern.
+This suited his choice of repertoire, and he often championed new American music.
+During his brief tenure, 19 American compositions were given their World Premieres, including works by Roy Harris, Walter Piston, William Grant Still, and Lukas Foss.
+Rodziński also had a fondness for American popular music.
+He conducted the premiere of the Violin Concerto by Vladimir Dukelsky (aka Vernon Duke) and commissioned and premiered Jerome Kern’s Scenario for Orchestra on Themes from Show Boat.

 During Rodziński’s tenure, the New York Philharmonic’s budget first topped $1 million.
 The Orchestra also expanded its CBS radio broadcasts to include the summer months, making them a household event every Sunday afternoon of the year.
 Following his departure from the Philharmonic, Rodziński worked with the Chicago Symphony Orchestra and the Royal Philharmonic Orchestra, stunning audiences with recordings of Tristan und Isolde and Tannhäuser, among other operas.